aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

   </br>
   <center>
-    <h3>Gradient Descent</h3>
+    <h3>🎢 Gradient Descent</h3>
   </center>

   </br>
   <p class="explain">
     Fortunately, computers can rapidly perform these repetetitive calculations on our behalf.
-This is where the magic of AI comes into play 🔮 It simply automates that trial-and-error.
+This is where the magic of AI comes into play.
+It simply automates that trial-and-error.
   </p>

 |